Moiz-tech-beep/Internship/README.md

-My name is Moiz-ur-Rehman, and I am currently an intern at DevelopersHub Corporation.
+My name is Moiz-ur-Rehman, and I have completed my internship at DevelopersHub Corporation.
 I have successfully completed all the tasks that were assigned to me during my internship.
 The final submission includes all required files, reports, and documentation which concludes my internship of 6 weeks.

 # Internship Project